ansys/pymodelcenter/doc/source/index.rst

         :link-type: doc

-        Understand key concepts and learn how to use the Ansys ModelCenter Workflow.
+        Understand how to use Ansys ModelCenter Workflow to create and run workflows.

     .. grid-item-card:: API reference :fa:`book-bookmark`